luna-minor/gcp-fastapi-microservice/README.md

 ## Opinions
 - Why aren't the .env files gitignored? - this service takes the opinion that .env files are useful for configuration of a service and enables easily chanigng those values for different enviornments - all useful things to have comitted into source control.
 Any secrets needed should be managed via a secret manager and fetched at runtime, rather than set in a static configuration file.
 So instead of specifying an API key or SQL connection secret in the .env file - instead the .env should specify the URI or ID or path where a secret can be securely fetched.
+- Pytest for testing, although you can still write unittest style tests since the pytest runner works for both.

 ## References